Newton optimization for the Multiconfiguration Self Consistent Field method at the basis set limit: closed-shell two-electron systems: Excited states

-The right hand side is $- \nabla \mathcal L$.
+Expressions \eqref{Newton_LHS1_excited}-\eqref{Newton_LHS6_excited} define $d \nabla \mathcal L(w)(\delta w)$ staying at the left-hand side of the Newton equation.
+The right hand side is $- \nabla \mathcal L(w)$ with the gradient components \eqref{nabla_L_1_excited}-\eqref{nabla_L_6_excited}.
 This finishes the detailed description of the Newton equation.
-Now we want to rewrite it in the self-consistent form, which will be suitable for an iterative procedure.
+Next we rewrite it in the self-consistent form, which will be suitable for an iterative procedure.